visgl/deck.gl/docs/upgrade-guide.md

   }
   ```

   This change is intended to make this callback easier to use for the most common use cases.
-If you were using this callback to filter sub layers specifically, it is no longer supportd.
+Using this callback to filter out specific nested sub layers is no longer supportd.
 Instead, you need to either set the [_subLayerProps](/docs/api-reference/core/composite-layer.md#_subLayerProps) prop (stock layer) or implement the [filterSubLayer](/docs/api-reference/core/composite-layer.md#filtersublayer) method (custom layer).

 ## Upgrading from deck.gl v8.4 to v8.5